MatisPatel/matispatel.github.io/_pages/cv.md

 ## Research

+### November 2021 -- Present, University of Hull, Centre for Data Science, AI and Modelling, Lecturer
+I am a lecturer at Hull teaching primarily introductory programming for Data Science and AI to MSc students at the [Centre for Data Science, AI and Modelling](https://www.hull.ac.uk/work-with-us/research/institutes/data-science-artificial-intelligence-and-modelling).
+My research is in two main themes.
+Firstly, the evolution of symbiosis between species which I study using a combination of mathematical modelling and computer simulations.
+Secondly, the evolution of neural network architectures which uses AI as a study system to understand evolving complexity in cognition.

-### April 2020 -- Present, University of Cambridge, Centre for the Future of Intelligence, Research Associate
+### November 2021 -- November 2022, University of Cambridge, Centre for the Future of Intelligence, Research Associate
-I have joined the [Kinds of Intelligence project](http://lcfi.ac.uk/projects/kinds-of-intelligence/) and the [Animal-AI Olympics group](http://lcfi.ac.uk/projects/kinds-of-intelligence/animalaiolympics/) to work on applying insights from Major Transitions in Evolution to cognitive evolution and the development of Animal level artificial intelligences.
+I joined the [Kinds of Intelligence project](http://lcfi.ac.uk/projects/kinds-of-intelligence/) and the [Animal-AI Olympics group](http://lcfi.ac.uk/projects/kinds-of-intelligence/animalaiolympics/) to work on applying insights from Major Transitions in Evolution to cognitive evolution and the development of Animal level artificial intelligences.
 My work is interdisciplinary and combines basic evolutionary theory, game theory and evolutionary computing.

 ### April 2020 -- Nov 2021, University of Cambridge, Dept of Zoology, Research Associate
 Postdoc project on intra/intergroup conflict in banded mongooses as part of the [Banded Mongoose research project](http://socialisresearch.org/about-the-banded-mongoose-project/).
 The project developed a simulation of how warfare over resources shapes inter and intra group conflict in a system modelled on banded mongooses biology.
 Our work showed several interesting results about the selective pressures on cooperation and the role of resource availability.
 Two manuscripts are in preparation from this project.